Economizer: Power plants

 Modern-day boilers, such as those in coal-fired power stations, are still fitted with economizers which are descendants of Green's original design.
 In this context they are often referred to as feedwater heaters and heat the condensate from turbines before it is pumped to the boilers.

 Economizers are commonly used as part of a heat recovery steam generator (HRSG) in a combined cycle power plant.
 In an HRSG, water passes through an economizer, then a boiler and then a superheater.
-The economizer also prevents flooding of the boiler with liquid water that is too cold to be boiled given the flow rates and design of the boiler.
+The economizer also prevents flooding of the boiler with liquid water that is too cold to be boiled, given the boiler's flow rates and design.

 A common application of economizers in steam power plants is to capture the waste heat from boiler stack gases (flue gas) and transfer it to the boiler feedwater.
-This raises the temperature of the boiler feedwater, lowering the needed energy input, in turn reducing the firing rates needed for the rated boiler output.
+This raises the temperature of the boiler feedwater, lowering the required energy input, in turn reducing the firing rates needed for the rated boiler output.
 Economizers lower stack temperatures which may cause condensation of acidic combustion gases and serious equipment corrosion damage if care is not taken in their design and material selection.

 HVAC

-A building's HVAC (heating, ventilating, and air conditioning) system can make use of an air-side economizer to save energy in buildings by using cool outside air as a means of cooling the indoor space.
+A building's HVAC (heating, ventilating, and air conditioning) system can use an air-side economizer to save energy in buildings by using cool outside air as a means of cooling the indoor space.
 When the temperature of the outside air is less than the temperature of the recirculated air, conditioning with the outside air is more energy efficient than conditioning with recirculated air.
-When the outside air is both sufficiently cool and sufficiently dry (depending on the climate) the amount of enthalpy in the air is acceptable and no additional conditioning of it is needed; this portion of the air-side economizer control scheme is called free cooling.
+When the outside air is both sufficiently cool and sufficiently dry (depending on the climate) the amount of enthalpy in the air is acceptable and no additional conditioning is needed; this portion of the air-side economizer control scheme is called free cooling.

 Air-side economizers can reduce HVAC energy costs in cold and temperate climates while also potentially improving indoor air quality, but are most often not appropriate in hot and humid climates.
 With the appropriate controls, economizers can be used in climates which experience various weather systems.

 When the outside air's dry- and wet-bulb temperatures are low enough, a water-side economizer can use water cooled by a wet cooling tower or a dry cooler (also called a fluid cooler) to cool buildings without operating a chiller.
 They are historically known as the strainer cycle, but the water-side economizer is not a true thermodynamic cycle.
 Also, instead of passing the cooling tower water through a strainer and then to the cooling coils, which causes fouling, more often a plate-and-frame heat exchanger is inserted between the cooling tower and chilled water loops.

-Good controls, and valves or dampers, as well as maintenance, are needed to ensure proper operation of the air- and water-side economizers.
+Good controls, valves or dampers, and maintenance are needed to ensure proper operation of the air- and water-side economizers.